Ceiling Leaks: What Can I Do?

 In the case of ceiling leakage between the upper and lower floor flats, under the lease, the upper and lower floor flat owners are jointly responsible for the repair of the party structure (the floor slab between the flats).
 This is according to the HDB Residents’ Handbook.
 A contractor should be jointly engaged for repairs and the costs should be split 50-50.

-For those staying at the top most floor of the flat, as the leakage is from the roof of the block, and as the roof is part of the common property maintained by the Town Council, you should contact the Town Council in your area for repairs.
+For those staying on the topmost floor of the flat, as the leakage is from the roof of the block, and as the roof is part of the common property maintained by the Town Council, you should contact the Town Council in your area for repairs.

 HDB also has a Goodwill Repair Assistance scheme to render assistance to HDB flat owners referred by the Grassroots Advisers of their estates.
-HDB will co-pay 50% of the repair cost, with the remainder cost split with the 2 flat owners.
-Each flat owner will thus only have to pay 25% each of the repair cost, subject to a maximum of $300 per repair location.
+HDB will co-pay 50% of the repair cost, with the remainder cost split between the 2 flat owners (i.e., the upper and lower flat owners).
+Each flat owner will thus only have to pay 25% each for the repair costs, subject to a maximum of $300 per repair location.
+For rental flats, however, HDB will bear the full cost of the repair.

 In the case of uncooperative neighbours, grassroots leaders may be involved to mediate when needed.
 As a last resort, HDB will initiate legal action.